 I have probably suffered from depression and anxiety issues since my teenage years, maybe even earlier but I was only formally diagnosed in my early twenties.
 I guess I have always been a bit of a loner, a misfit, a weirdo or any of the other names that kids at school used to call me.
 Nowadays I embrace those names and I am proud to be different and not like everyone else but they hurt at the time.
 My way of dealing with that hurt was to escape either through reading books and making up stories or getting out on an old three speed sturmey archer shopper bike that I had found abandoned in the garage.
 It turned out that it was my mother’s bike but she had long since lost interest in the bike and me.
-During the school holidays I used to make up a packed lunch of whatever food I could find in the fridge and just escape on my bike for hours along the local canal towpath as it was flat and I only had three gears!
-Being on my bike gave me such a sense of freedom and control over my life that I lacked at home or school and it inspired my love of nature and the great outdoors.
+During the school holidays I would make up a packed lunch and be out on the bike most of the day exploring the local area and trying to avoid hills as I only had three gears!
+Being on a bike gave me such a sense of freedom and control over my life that I lacked at home or school and it inspired my love of nature and the great outdoors.

 Each decade of my life has also brought a range of challenges such as post natal depression after my son was born, relationship breakdowns, deaths of parents, family and friends and being made redundant twice!
 My depression has led me to some very dark places.
 However, I have coped with those life events through a combination of counselling therapies and medication but cycling has been the one constant that has endured me through everything.
 I always jokingly say that cycling is my therapy, although it hasn’t been cheap therapy as I’ve spent a fortune on bikes and cycling kit over the years!